After Hours (The Weeknd album): Performances

 On December 5, 2019, the Weeknd performed "Heartless" for the first time on The Late Show with Stephen Colbert with "Blinding Lights" receiving its debut performance the following day on the same show.
 Both performances received positive reactions from critics and audiences, and were compared to those done by Michael Jackson and Prince in the past.
-On January 22, 2020, "Blinding Lights" was performed on Jimmy Kimmel Live!.
-Tesfaye's appearance during the performance on the show was inspired by the events that occurred within the aforementioned single's music video, which was released shortly before his live performance.
-For his performance on the March 7, 2020, episode of Saturday Night Live, Tesfaye performed a comedic track alongside Kenan Thompson and Chris Redd, made specifically for the show, titled "On the Couch", and the songs: "Blinding Lights" and the previously unreleased "Scared to Live", the latter of which featured electronic musician Oneohtrix Point Never and interpolates "Your Song" by Elton John.
+On January 22, 2020, the Weeknd performed "Blinding Lights" on Jimmy Kimmel Live!.
+His appearance during the performance on the show was inspired by the events that occurred within the aforementioned single's music video, which was released shortly before his live performance.
+For his performance on the March 7, 2020, episode of Saturday Night Live, He performed a comedic track alongside Kenan Thompson and Chris Redd, made specifically for the show, titled "On the Couch", and the songs: "Blinding Lights" and the previously unreleased "Scared to Live", the latter of which featured electronic musician Oneohtrix Point Never and interpolates "Your Song" by Elton John.

 Throughout 2020, various other performances of the album's songs occurred during major televised events like the 2020 MTV Video Music Awards, the 2020 Time 100 primetime event, the American Music Awards of 2020.

 Teaser and short film

 On February 13, 2020, the Weeknd released a 48-second teaser that announced the album's title.
-Journalists noted its resemblance to the digital work done in the 2019 film Uncut Gems, which Tesfaye had a cameo in.
-Its visual were also compared to those found in the music videos for the album's first two singles.
+Journalists noted its resemblance to the digital work done in the 2019 film Uncut Gems, which he had a cameo in.

 A self titled short film for the album was first teased on March 3, 2020, with its release occurring on March 4, 2020.
 It was directed by Anton Tammi and continued the storyline and aesthetics found in the visuals for "Heartless" and "Blinding Lights".
-The film is set shortly after the Weeknd's performance of "Blinding Lights" on Jimmy Kimmel Live! (dated January 22, 2020) and features various snippets of the tracks from the album as Tesfaye navigates a subway.
+The film is set shortly after the Weeknd's performance of "Blinding Lights" on Jimmy Kimmel Live! (dated January 22, 2020) and features various snippets of the tracks from the album as he navigates a subway.
 It concludes with the Weeknd seemingly murdering a couple in a secluded elevator.
 The visual was noted by journalists as being inspired by the films Joker and The Shining.
+In an interview to Variety in 2020, the Weeknd said that films such as Chinatown, Jacobs Ladder, King of Comedy, Trouble Every Day, Possession, Dressed to Kill and After Hours are referred in the short film.